huccihuang/huccihuang.github.io/_posts/2023-2-15-decorators.md

 ## Principle of decorators: Take functions as arguments

-In Python, functions are first class objects, if you have not heard of this concept before, don't worry.
-All you need to know is that we can pass functions into other functions as arguments.
+In Python, functions are first class objects, if you have not heard of this concept before, never mind, all you need to know is that we can pass functions into other functions as arguments.
 While this may sound a bit abstract, let's look at a simple example and you will understand it soon.

 ```python
 def square(x):